 This inconsistency bears looking into.
 I contend that it has at least something to do with the variation in grape varieties.

 The wine started out as a blend of mainly cabernet sauvignon, along with some cabernet franc and merlot.
 Then, malbec was added to the blend in 1994, and petit verdot was added from 1997 onwards.
 The proportion of these grape varieties in the wine has varied from year to year, as determined by the winemakers.
 The winemakers were Tim Mondavi and Lucien Sionneau from 1979–1984, and Tim Mondavi and Patrick Léon from 1985–2000, with Genevieve Janssens assisting from 1991–1997.
-Michael Silacci has been the chief winemaker since 2001, along with either Tom Mondavi or Philippe Dhalluin.
+Michael Silacci has been the chief winemaker since 2001, early on with either Tom Mondavi or Philippe Dhalluin, but alone since 2004.

 In this blog post I wish to look at the variation through time in the diversity of the grape varieties within the wine.
 A number of mathematical measurements of diversity have been developed in science, for making precisely this sort of comparison.
 The idea is to reduce the proportions of the various grape varieties down to a single number (for each vintage) that quantifies their diversity, from a single grape variety at one mathematical extreme to equal amounts of each grape variety at the other extreme.